MariaDBJones/REST2SQL-plugin/resources/structure.md

 # STRUCTURE resource

-A stracture resource represent the structure of a table in the database
+A authenticated resource reading the structure of a table in the database

 # Resource operations